ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

         if not module.botocore_at_least("1.19.27"):
             module.fail_json(msg="botocore >= 1.19.27 is required to set the throughput for a volume")

 Starting with the 4.0 releases of both collections, all support for the original boto SDK has been dropped.
-AWS Modules must be written using the more botocore and boto3 SDKs.
+AWS Modules must be written using the botocore and boto3 SDKs.

 Maintaining existing modules